E14O/GorillaStatsPlus/README.md

 # Gorilla Server Stats Documentation

-> :warning: This is an old repo!
-This ***definitely*** doesn't work due to updates with Gorilla Tag, so adjust accordingly!
+> :warning: I have fixed the mod but if you build it will NOT work wait for a release!

 ## Showcase